 Add a Certain Amount of Vanilla Syrup

-After steaming, now your duty is to add a limited amount of French vanilla syrup.
+After steaming, add some French vanilla syrup.
 Keep in mind, it should be NO MORE THAN one to two ounces; otherwise, the cup of vanilla cappuccino will appear to be extremely sweet!

 Most baristas use the flavors of the Torani Brand since it is reliable and offers a rich smell.
 By adding a wee bit of hazelnut syrup with vanilla syrup, it will be possible to make French vanilla syrup at home (the technique is only applicable if you do not have any French vanilla syrup).